 The reason a flat burr grinder is less efficient is due to the shape, which causes more grounds to get trapped in your grinder.

-This leads to a dirtier grinder which can contaminate your coffee and result than a less than perfect Cuppa Joe.
+This leads to a dirtier grinder which can contaminate your coffee and result in a less than perfect Cuppa Joe.

 Manual Grinder Or Automatic Grinder?